-You join the plan as an active participant on the first day of the month on or after you meet these requirements:
+You may join the plan as an active participant for purposes of 401(k) elective deferral contributions on the first day of the month on or after you meet these requirements:

 - You are an eligible employee. - You are age 21 or older.